url-shortener-cc/backend/README.md

-# backend
+# UrlShortenerBe

-Repo for Backend of URL shortener
+This NodeJS project is the backend part of URL Shortener